Giuseppe-Triolo/U1-W2-D2/README.md

-Js intro - ElseIf - Arrays
+Js intro - Else If - Arrays